 A cynic is “a man who knows the price of everything and the value of nothing” [Oscar Wilde].
 In relation to Brexit a typical Whitehall mandarin knows the risk of everything and the opportunity of nothing.
 Except they don’t know the risks, they are guessing at the cost of Brexit using estimation methods already shown … More Canny or Carney?

+Can the market adjust if today’s food supply chains cost more after Brexit?
 The chances of leaving the EU without a deal are now very serious according to the Trade Secretary, Liam Fox, and Bank of England Governor, Mark Carney, agrees.
-One of the most serious alarms about this possibility was raised a while ago by sandwich makers; a ‘hard Brexit’ will cause a scarcity of ingredients for … More Bacon, Lettuce and Tomatoes
+One of the most serious alarms about this possibility was raised a while ago … More Bacon, Lettuce and Tomatoes

 Depressing The 1930’s Great Depression hit the USA hard but the suffering was less in the UK because in 1931 the Bank of England abandoned the Gold Standard and the Fed did not until 1933 (although it was only fully abandoned by Nixon in 1971).
 For the economy to recover, unemployment and low wages persisted; … More Quickies-3